How to use I2C in Arduino: Communication between two Arduino Boards

 Introduction to I2C Message

-Where to use I2C communication?
+Where to use I2C Communication Between Arduinos?

-I2C communication is used only for short distance communication.
+I2C communication is used only for short-distance communication.
 It is certainly reliable to an extent since it has a synchronised clock pulse to make it smart.
 This protocol is mainly used to communicate with sensor or other devices which has to send information to a master.
 It is very handy when a microcontroller has to communicate with many other slave modules using a minimum of only wires.
-If you are looking for a long range communication you should try RS232 and if you are looking for more reliable communication you should try the SPI protocol.
+If you are looking for a long-range communication, you should try RS232, and if you are looking for more reliable communication, you should try the SPI protocol.

 The image below shows the I2C pins present in Arduino UNO.